Quick & accurate characterisation for a wide range of materials.

 The system includes a four-point probe, source measure unit, and easy-to-use PC software - enabling more laboratories to measure sheet resistance for the affordable price of £1800.00.
 It is also covered by our FREE 2-year warranty .

-Wide Current Range - The four-point probe is capable of delivering currents between 10 nA and 150 mA, and can measure voltages from as low as 100 μV up to 10 V. This results in a sheet resistance measurement range of 3 mΩ/□ to 10 MΩ/□, enabling the characterisation of a wide range of materials.
+Wide Current Range - The four-point probe is capable of delivering currents between 10 nA and 150 mA, and can measure voltages from as low as 100 μV up to 10 V. The system can measure sheet resistances in the range of 100 mΩ/□ to 10 MΩ/□, enabling the characterisation of a wide range of materials.

 Easy-to-Use - Just plug in the system, install the software, and you're ready to go!
 The intuitive interface and clean design makes the four-point probe easy-to-use, simplifying the measurement of sheet resistance.
 Substrates of various shapes and sizes can be used.